jcetron/jcetron.github.io/cv.md

 Awarded by the Harvard Graduate School of Arts and Sciences in special recognition of a commitment to public service and intellectual excellence.
 Nominated by the Harvard Department of Psychology.

 **Certificates of Distinction in Teaching, Derek Bok Center for Teaching and Learning**
-_Harvard University, Cambridge, MA, Fall 2020, Fall 2021_
+_Harvard University, Cambridge, MA, Fall 2020, Fall 2021, Spring 2022_
-Award for teaching excellence in PSY 1950: Intermediate Statistical Analysis in Psychology.
+Award for teaching excellence in PSY 1950: Intermediate Statistical Analysis in Psychology and PSY 1952: Mutlivariate Analysis in Psychology.
+Received for award every semester of teaching.

 **Fellow, Kavli Summer Institute in Cognitive Neuroscience**
 _University of California, Santa Barbara, Summer 2019_